 The easiest way to fix delamination is to inject a resin-hardener into the bubble, using it as an adhesive to reattach the fiberglass coating to the foam inner.

-If the issue is more severe, however, you may need to open the board up and fix it directly.
+If the issue is more severe, however, you may need to open the surfboard up and fix it directly.

-In such cases, it’s best to take your board to an expert and let them deal with the issue for you.
+In such cases, it’s best to take your surfboard to an expert and let them deal with the issue for you.

 It’s better to spend a few bucks on an expert service than to try it yourself and destroy a $500+ surfboard.